 Like you, every property is unique, so we’ll just need a few details before we can make you an offer.

 Following the initial turmoil and heartache, the division of assets is undoubtedly one of the main concerns for most people who go through a divorce.
 The house you were living in as a married couple—in many cases the largest asset—is included in this.
-Once the rush of emotions surrounding your divorce begin to subside and it’s time to split the value of your old house, as well as the rest of your combined assets, there are essentially two options.
+Once the rush of emotions surrounding your divorce begins to subside and it’s time to split the value of your old house, as well as the rest of your combined assets, there are essentially two options.
 You can either agree who gets what together or you can let a judge decide.

 Coming to an agreement or going to the courts